brennane/RepRapGuru/Essential_Upgrades.md

 (Planned: add a protection fuse for safety)

+## Usage Notes

+- Clean with a little rubbing alcohol
+- Heat for PLA/TPU/PETG 50-70C  ( I am fine with 85C for PETG, same as I used for Glass)
+- Heat for ABS/Nylon/PC/PP 90-120C

 ## Firmware and Calibration

 I changed the Marlin firmware to use PID temp control for the hotbed.